 - cannot tolerate the side effects of other psoriasis medications.

-There are currently four biologics approved for psoriasis:
+There are currently multiple biologics approved for psoriasis:

 How Are Biologics Different from Other Psoriasis Medications?